baijinming97/SWEET/README.md

 - 🔧 **Windows error?** Install [Visual C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/)
 - 📂 **Permission denied?** Right-click → Run as Administrator

+### 📚 How to Cite

+### Citation in Methods Section

+Image segmentation and area calculation were performed using SWEET v1.0 [1], an open-source tool based on the Segment Anything Model (SAM) [2].
+The software enables automated batch segmentation through interactive point annotations and calculates the percentage of segmented regions relative to the total image area.

+#### References
+[1] "SWEET: SAM Widget for Edge Evaluation Tool," GitHub repository, 2025.
+[Online].
+Available: https://github.com/baijinming97/SWEET

+[2] A. Kirillov et al., "Segment Anything," in Proc.
+IEEE/CVF Int.
+Conf.
+Comput.
+Vis.
+(ICCV), 2023, pp. 4015-4026.

 ---

 <a name="chinese"></a>